-Techniques;
+Techniques

 The medical literature describes many different SC techniques.
-Several studies have been done that offer a comparison of one technique over another.
+Several studies offer a comparison of one technique over another.
 This literature is often difficult to interpret because studies compare different types of providers and different types of models.
-Studies have been done using anesthesia providers (5, 14-15), critical care physicians (16), emergency physicians (10,17-18) and prehospital providers.
-(19) Some compare results of only a few experienced providers performing multiple repetitions of the same procedure (20-21) while others include medical students and residents along with experienced physicians.
+Studies have been done using anesthesia providers, critical care physicians, emergency physicians, and prehospital providers.
+Some compare results of only a few experienced providers performing multiple repetitions of the same procedure, while others include medical students, residents, and experienced physicians.

-Many different techniques and variations of surgical cricothyroidotomy have been described.
-Below we discuss several of these and attempt to identify potential sources of procedural difficulty, error and complications.
+Many different techniques and variations of SC have been described.
+We discuss several of these in this article and attempt to identify potential sources of procedural difficulty, error, and complications.